neurite/debian-setup/docs/0300-nvidia.md

 sudo dpkg -l | grep 'linux-headers'
 ```

-#### dkms
+#### 1.2 dkms

 ```bash
 sudo apt-get install dkms
 ```

 The dkms package is singled out to make it clear that NVIDIA installs into the kernel tree.
 From the Ubuntu documentation, "This DKMS (Dynamic Kernel Module Support) package provides support for installing supplementary versions of kernel modules.
 The package compiles and installs into the kernel tree."
-It turns out this package is also required by other software such as VirtulBox.
+It turns out this package is also required by other software such as VirtulBox, Docker.
 Thus locking it down as a manual install.

-#### Graphics drivers
+#### 2. Graphics drivers

-#### CUDA
+#### 3. CUDA

-#### cuDNN
+#### 4. cuDNN